pachocanadian/sole/README.md

 * Cross platform support (Windows and Linux).
 * SVG Vector graphics to allow for arbitrary scaling
 * Open source audio for things like elevator dinging at floors
+* Attributes within our project use snake_case rather than PascalCase or camelCase

 ## Where are we going?